@sentry/node

 });

-By default this integration adds tracing support to all ai function calls.
-If you need to disable collecting spans for a specific call, you can do so by setting experimental_telemetry.isEnabled to false in the first argument of the function call.
+This integration adds tracing support to all ai function calls.
+You need to opt-in to collecting spans for a specific call, you can do so by setting experimental_telemetry.isEnabled to true in the first argument of the function call.

 const result = await generateText({